Ulster Unionist Party: Beattie leadership

 In October 2021, Newry and Mourne UUP councillor Harold McKee resigned from the party because of Beattie's promotion of 'liberal values'.

-In January 2022 Beattie made what some saw as a misogynistic joke about DAERA minister Edwin Poots and his wife.
-After this it was found that he had made other controversial jokes on social media, before entering politics, and he made a statement apologizing.
+In January 2022, Beattie made what some saw as a misogynistic joke about DAERA minister Edwin Poots and his wife.
+After this, it was found that he had made other controversial jokes on social media, before entering politics, and he made a statement apologizing.

-The party nominated 27 candidates across all 18 constituencies for the 2022 Assembly election, an increase of three from the 2017 election.
+The party contested all 18 constituencies in the 2022 Assembly election.
 They received 96,390 votes, 11.2% of the total, down 1.7% from the 2017 Assembly election.
 They had 9 MLAs elected, down 1 from 2017 after Roy Beggs Jr lost his seat in East Antrim to Alliance.